 5. How does RFF promote research collaboration?

 Researchers at all levels of experience are actively encouraged to initiate and develop creative ideas for research projects on their own or in collaboration with their colleagues.
 Collaboration and coauthorship are the norm—RFF researchers are able to focus on research and policy engagement in a noncompetitive setting that is characterized by active give-and-take among peers.

 6. How are RFF researchers involved in academic opportunities?

 RFF researchers are recognized as top experts in their fields, routinely engaging in professional conferences, workshops, peer review, and other scholarly activities.
 Those who wish to teach can easily arrange to lecture or instruct classes at universities in the Washington area.
 RFF was one of the founding institutions that supported the creation of the Association of Environmental and Resource Economists and remains a charter member of that organization.

-RFF experts publish widely in peer-reviewed literature, including journals such as:
+RFF prizes professional development of its staff and sets aside resources for that purpose.
+It’s fellows and senior fellows publish widely in peer-reviewed literature, including journals such as:

 - American Economic Journal: Economic Policy

 - American Journal of Agricultural Economics

 - Environment and Development Economics